Red Pulse Phoenix (PHX) Market Capitalization Reaches $2.46 Million

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the dollar during the 1-day period ending at 19:00 PM Eastern on October 19th.
-One Red Pulse Phoenix coin can now be bought for $0.0030 or 0.00000019 BTC on major exchanges.
-Red Pulse Phoenix has a total market cap of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
-In the last week, Red Pulse Phoenix has traded 7.1% higher against the dollar.
+Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the U.S. dollar during the one day period ending at 16:00 PM E.T. on October 20th.
+Over the last seven days, Red Pulse Phoenix has traded 7.1% higher against the U.S. dollar.
+Red Pulse Phoenix has a market capitalization of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
+One Red Pulse Phoenix coin can currently be bought for approximately $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.

 - Wowbit (WWB) traded 16.1% higher against the dollar and now trades at $0.0339 or 0.00000091 BTC.